Pentasis/vintage-bonfires/README.md

 ## Planned Features
 - Configuration option to prevent monster spawning within a set radius while lit (possibly animals too, we’ll see)
-- Compatibility with *Real Smoke*
-  (help welcome if anyone fancies it)
 - Either remove coal ores from breaking mechanic or make them combustible?

 ---